 Generally, the first meeting is an intake session.
 Most of the time, children are not present, only the parent(s).
 During this intake session, you will be asked about your concerns, provide information on your child’s history, including a social/ developmental history, and given an opportunity to ask any questions you may have.
 If there have been any previous evaluations or school notes/ plans, it is very helpful to bring those along.
 You can expect the intake to last an hour to an hour and a half.
 If testing will be done, it will be scheduled on a different day, about 2 weeks after the intake.
 This time period allows our office to get any pre-approval information needed from insurance companies, if you will be billing insurance.

-Our providers accept Blue Cross/ Blue Shield for testing and therapy.
-However, be aware that some services are often not covered under insurance plans, including testing for educational problems and for ADHD.
-Since each individual insurance plan is different, this varies on a case by case basis and you will need to check your plan and benefits.
-Our office can help with this as well.
-If not covered by insurance, we can discuss costs with you at your initial intake session.
+Each of our providers is independent, and while some are in-network with various insurance companies, others are not.
+In addition, since each client's insurance plan is different, the coverage and cost varies on a case by case basis and you will need to check your plan and benefits.
+Our office can help with this if needed.
 Please note that our office is available to assist with insurance billing, but that ultimately you are responsible for knowing your benefits, including what is covered and what deductible you may have.